protocol/nft-website/docs/tutorial/understand-solana-nft.md

 # Understanding NFTs on Solana

-This guide will help you to learn the basic of tokens on Solana through building a simple token program on the Solana network and interact with it using the JavaScript client.
-It does not assume prior knowledge of Solana, but it does require some basic programming in [Rust](https://rustlang.org).
-Although it will briefly explain Solana, you are encourage to learn more by reading [How Solana Works](https://docs.solana.com/cluster/overview) and  [Programming on Solana - An Introduction
+This guide will help you to learn the basic of tokens on Solana through building a decentralized NFT marketplace on the Solana network and interact with it using the JavaScript client and briefly segue into [launching NFT marketplace on Metaplex](#launch-on-metaplex) for non-developers or those who prefer to Ship Fast<sup>™</sup>.
+It does not assume prior knowledge of Solana, although it does assume some basic programming in [Rust](https://rustlang.org).
+For some seasoned developers--be warned--A good chunk of theory will be missing in favor of practical hacking spirit.
+You're encouraged to dive deeper by reading [How Solana Works](https://docs.solana.com/cluster/overview) and  [Programming on Solana - An Introduction
 ](https://paulx.dev/blog/2021/01/14/programming-on-solana-an-introduction/), and the [whitepaper](http://solana.com/solana-whitepaper.pdf).

+As a result, after you've completed this tutorial, you will have built a decentralized NFT marketplace that will you to mint and transfer your own NFTs to accounts in exchange of SOL payments without relying on any central exchange and learned to faster way of launching your NFTs on Metaplex.

 ## The basic of Solana